13 Types of Air Conditioners (2025) | How to Choose

 12) VRF / VRV Systems

-Advanced multi-zone technology modulates refrigerant flow for high efficiency and precise control.
-Best for larger buildings with diverse load profiles.
+Advanced multi-zone technology that modulates refrigerant flow for high efficiency and precise control.
+Best for larger buildings with diverse load profiles, mixed-use spaces, and projects where energy savings justify higher upfront cost.

 13) Evaporative (Swamp Coolers)